MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

 ## Quick Demo

-This section serves as a quick reference for the steps required.
-The full user manual referenced above will give more detailed instructions.

 ### Configure AWS for Just In Time Registration (JITR)

 These steps will be performed from the IAM user, ZTUser, created for